dar19/Hackathon_NIA_2025_Team5/presentations/presentations_readme.txt

-This folder contains presentations for background understanding of biological problem and machine learning.
+This folder contains presentations for background understanding of biological problem and machine learning/AI in general.